flub78/trello-backend/README.md

 user xxx
 password yyy

-copy the database credentiel into the .env file and migrate the database
+copy the database credentials into the .env file and migrate the database

     php artisan migrate